kripken/speak.js/README.markdown

 recommended to minify that (for example, using the closure compiler). speak.js in this repo is minified.

-demo.full.html uses speak.full.js (the unminified version) while demo.min.js
+demo.html uses speak.js (the minified version) while helloworld.js
-uses speak.js (the minified version).
+uses speak.full.js (the unminified version - useful during development).